2006 Thai coup d'état: Reactions from the Thai Rak Thai and its supporters

-A former TRT MP from Udon Thani, Thirachai Saenkaew, called for the junta to allow party-leader Thaksin Shinawatra to contest the next election.
+A former TRT MP from Udon Thani, Thirachai Saenkaew, called for the junta to allow Thaksin to contest the next election.
 Thirachai claimed that TRT supporters wanted Thaksin to return to politics after the political reform.

-Former Udon Thani MP Theerachai Saenkaew said his constituents would still vote for Thaksin and his party at the next general election.
-"Following the normalisation of the political situation, democratic rule should move forward in accordance with the voice of the people," Theerachai said.
+Theerachai said his constituents would still vote for Thaksin and his party at the next general election, saying that "Following the normalisation of the political situation, democratic rule should move forward in accordance with the voice of the people".

 Former Sakon Nakhon MP Chalermchai Ulankul, a member of a faction allied with Suchart Tancharoen, a key TRT figure, said he and others might be unemployed for about a year.
 However, he said his group was "firm" and preparing to run in the election next year.
 "As long as the Thai Rak Thai Party is not dissolved, we can't say we will move to be under any other party.
 However, I don't know who will continue the TRT."

-Nearly two weeks after the coup, TRT's deputy leader Sontaya Kunplome and his 20-member faction resigned from the party.
-Somsak Thepsuthin, another TRT's deputy leader said he and his Wan Nam Yom faction which has about 80 members would also submit their resignation.
-The move comes after the CDR issued an order banning from political activities for five years all executive members of a party that has been dissolved.
+Nearly two weeks after the coup, TRT deputy leader Sontaya Kunplome and his 20-member faction resigned from the party.
+Somsak Thepsuthin, another TRT deputy leader said he and his Wan Nam Yom faction which has about 80 members would also submit their resignation.
+The move came after the CDR issued an order banning from political activities for five years all executive members of a party that has been dissolved.
 TRT is currently under investigation and could be dissolved for hiring smaller party during the April 2006 election.